cyberrangecz/docs/docs/installation-guide/openstack-requirements.md

 installed or configured only by OpenStack administrator.

 ## OpenStack Services
-Kypo Platform requires following OpenStack services:
+Kypo Platform requires the following OpenStack services:
 * Nova with SPICE console support
-* Neutron with user defined internal networks and floating IPs (provider networks are not supported)
+* Neutron with user-defined internal networks and floating IPs (provider networks are not supported)
 * Keystone with Application Credentials
 * Heat

-Floating IPs needs to be unrestricted on any firewalls.
+Floating IPs need to be unrestricted on any firewalls.

 ## OpenStack Resources

 ### Flavors
-All flavors used by KYPO Platform can be customized in it's configuration.
-It is recommended to create following flavor with command (OpenStack admin only):
+All flavors used by KYPO Platform can be customized in its configuration.
+It is recommended to create the following flavor with a command (OpenStack admin only):
 ```
 openstack flavor create --ram 2048 --disk 20 --vcpus 1 csirtmu.tiny1x2
 ```